 The Arts Council of Mendocino County (ACMC) is committed to long-term disaster recovery through the arts.

 Following the Redwood Complex Fire of 2017, the ACMC sponsored multiple community healing through the arts projects, including Art from the Ashes, the community-built mosaic now installed at the Redwood Valley Grange.
-The ACMC issued twenty-nine mini-grants of $200 each to fire survivors in the immediate aftermath of the fire, shared information about business discounts and national grant opportunities, and helped Northern California Grantmakers assess the post-fire impact on the local arts community.
+The ACMC issued twenty-nine mini-grants of $200 each to fire survivors in the immediate aftermath of the fire, shared information about business discounts and national grant opportunities, and helped Northern California Grantmakers assess the post-fire impact on the arts communities of Napa, Sonoma, and Mendocino.

 Applicants to the Disaster Recovery Fund must be Mendocino County residents directly affected by the Redwood Complex Fire of October 2017.
 Determinations regarding grants will be need-based, and not related to judgments on quality of artistic output, although scope of loss and other available resources will be taken into consideration.
 Non-professional artists may also apply.
 “Artist” includes full-time, part-time or contract actors, architects, artisans, craft artists, dancers, filmmakers, designers, musicians, photographers, traditional/folk arts practitioners, visual artists and writers.